fenago/katacoda-scenarios/hyperledger-fabric/hlf-first-application/steps/7/text.md

-Let’s take a closer look at this program.
-Use an editor (e.g. atom or visual studio) and open query.js.

 The application starts by bringing in scope two key classes from the fabric-network module; FileSystemWallet and Gateway.
 These classes will be used to locate the user1 identity in the wallet, and use it to connect to the network:
 ```
 const { FileSystemWallet, Gateway } = require('fabric-network');